revk/NOTSCO/ProposedChanges.md

 The `activationDate` is the date the gaining provider starts billing, and as such the losing provide should bill up to the end of the day before.

+### Response codes

+It seems sensible to have error response codes for a match request that cover cases where OTS is not applicable, indicating there is a match, but the service cannot be switched using OTS.

+- This is a business service
+- This is not a fixed location service

+### RCP status

+As there are RCPs that don't do broadband and RCPs that don't do telephony, it would seem sensible for the directory to have a flag indicating an RCP handles IAS and/or handles NBICS requests.
+This would avoid even inclding such in a list of RCPs for cases where they do not ofdfer services.

 # Test platform

 TOTSCO need a proper test platform.
 This is especially an issue now, but an issue ongoing for new CPs.